go-arrower/arrower.org/docs/why.md

 Developing websites and web applications for decades, it both became easier and more difficult to create and run a web app at the same time.
-On the one end, tools like WordPress just replaced my previous work completely, while applications are still challenging to build, as the requirements and expectations have increased significantly.
+On the one end, tools like WordPress just replaced my previous work completely, while custom applications are still challenging to build, as the requirements and expectations have increased significantly.

-Other communities like Rails, and Django have recognised this.
+Other communities like Rails, and Django have recognised the repeating boilerplate of web applications.
 The Go community always took a stance against frameworks (often justified).
-However, working on small to mid-sized projects, I regularly get bogged down in technical boilerplate handwriting parts of what is basically a project specific framework in the end, instead of focussing on the users and the functions.
+However, working on small to mid-sized projects, I regularly get bogged down in technical boilerplate handwriting parts of what is basically a project specific framework in the end, just in poor.
+This makes it hard to focus on the users and the functions.

 * **Every project needs boilerplate** like linters, makefile, local automation, db migrations
 * **Routine web stuff has to be puzzled together** like www router, view loading, template handling, etc.
 * **Massive time investments into repeating concerns**.
-Manual configuration setup, being busy with tech instead of features: different loggers over time.
+Manual configuration setup, being busy with tech instead of features: different loggers all the time.
 * **A Go framework needs to fit the the language** Working with active record and frameworks like buffalo or beego just are not attractive and when used had quality issues
 * **Developer experience from other languages are not available in Go** Code life reloading: backend and frontend
 * **Time of npm is ending** Don't like JS & npm in the stack